 Killing Three Birds With One Stone

 Just a short walk from downtown Amman, if heading East, visitors will come across the city’s most obvious and most noticeable historical attraction, which is an ancient Roman theater.
-This is also the site of the Folklore Museum Amman, as well as the Museum of Popular Traditions.
+The same site is also home to two other Jordan tourist attractions: the Folklore Museum Amman and the Museum of Popular Traditions.

 The Roman Theater was constructed between 138 and 161 CE under the orders of Antonius Pius who was ruler at the time.
 The theater is actually still used to this day for hosting certain events, although it is primarily a tourist attraction, and home to two of the city’s museums.